BMW Engine Oil

 BMW Engine Oil Approvals

 Just like API ratings, BMW revises their oil formulations every few years based on contemporary engine design, mileage and emissions requirements, fuel type and quality, region, service plans, and marketing.
-Each new spec is coded by year and roughly corresponds to new generations of BMW engines (ex.
-LL-01).
+Each new spec is coded by year and roughly corresponds to new generations of BMW engines (example: LL-01).
+However, they will also revise the LL ratings to work with contemporary engines.
+The LL-01 was overhauled in 2018 to be relevant to contemporary engines.
+Newer LL approvals do not supersede previous versions unless specifically noted.
 These ratings are just a guide so that the appropriate oil is used for your engine design.
 And like our API approach we recommend using a BMW oil spec that matches your BMW engine model and type.
 For a full description of each Approval, see the BMW-specific section below.

 Since the 1990s, stricter EPA and CARB (California Air Resources Board) regulations have forced engine oil into a massive overhaul to make engines more efficient and cleaner.
 The newest oil specifications have made oil thinner with less friction and drag on internal surfaces, especially the oil pump.
 This has made the engines burn less fuel but at the expense of protection.
 The latest oils break down easier at high temps and do not provide as much protection, especially the common brands found at big box stores.
 Despite the marketing blitz, these big name oils have been reformulated more for emissions compliance.
 Additives and components that made oil "good" were removed because they were either too harmful for the environment or deemed unnecessary for a new generation of engines and driving habits.
 They have been replaced with alternative additives that are not as good.
 All of these new regulations add up to a cleaner environment but it comes at the expense of quality and performance.
 Engine oil has actually gotten "worse" in recent years, especially as performance is increased and engines accumulate wear.